$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer

-Mouhib and Movahhedi in \cite{mouhib-mova} proved that for the fields of the form $K = \Q(\sqrt{\ell_1\ell_2\ell_3})$ with $\ell_1 \equiv 5 \pmod 8$, $\ell_2 \equiv 3 \pmod 8$, and $\ell_3 \equiv 3 \pmod 4$, the Iwasawa module $X_{\infty}$ corresponding to the cyclotomic $\Z_2$-extension of $K$ is cyclic (cf. Theorem 3.8, part (iv), \cite{mouhib-mova}).
-Further, they proved that if $\ell_3 \equiv 7 \pmod 8$, the corresponding $\lambda$-invariant is equal to 0 (cf. Theorem 4.4, \cite{mouhib-mova}).
-Driven by their results, we focus on the finer structure of $X_{\infty}$ for the aforementioned fields when the primes satisfy certain Legendre symbol conditions.
-We also verify Greenberg's conjecture on vanishing of $\lambda$-invariants for some cases.
-In this paper, the number fields $K$ that we shall revolve around are of the following kind:
+In \cite{mouhib-mova}, Mouhib and Movahhedi considered the $\Z_2$-extension of $K = \Q(\sqrt{\ell_1\ell_2\ell_3})$, where $\ell_1$, $\ell_2$ and $\ell_3$ are distinct primes satisfying $\ell_1 \equiv 5 \pmod 8$, $\ell_2 \equiv 3 \pmod 8$, and $\ell_3 \equiv 3 \pmod 4$.
+They proved that the Iwasawa module $X_{\infty}$ corresponding to the $\Z_2$-extension of $K$ is a (finite or infinite) cyclic group (cf. Theorem 3.8, part (iv), \cite{mouhib-mova}).
+Further, they proved that if $\ell_3 \equiv 7 \pmod 8$, the corresponding $\lambda$-invariant is equal to $0$ (cf. Theorem 4.4, \cite{mouhib-mova}), and thus, $X_\infty$ is not only cyclic but finite as well in this case.
+Driven by their results, we focus on the finer structure of $X_{\infty}$ for the aforementioned fields.
+In particular, we show that $X_{\infty}$ is finite and cyclic of order $2$ when the primes satisfy certain Legendre symbol conditions.
+We also verify Greenberg's conjecture on vanishing of $\lambda$-invariant for some additional cases.
+In this article, the number fields $K$ that we shall revolve around are of the following kind:

-We shall use $A_n$ to denote the 2-class group of $K_n$, where $K_n$ is the $n^{\rm{th}}$ layer in the cyclotomic $\Z_2$-extension of $K$, in the context of the above conditions.
-Otherwise, in general, for any number field $K$ (respectively $F$), we shall use the symbol $A(K)$ (respectively $A(F)$).
-We prove the following results in this paper:
+where $p_1$, $q_1$ and $q_2$ denote three distinct primes.
+We shall use $A_n$ to denote the $2$-class group of $K_n$, where $K_n$ is the $n^{\rm{th}}$ layer in the $\Z_2$-extension of $K$, in the context of the above conditions.
+In general, for any number field $L$, we shall use the symbol $\mathcal{C}l(L)$ to denote its class group, $A(L)$ for its $2$-class group, and $h(L)$ for its class number.
+We prove the following results in this article:

 \begin{theorem} Let $K = \Q(\sqrt{p_1q_1q_2})$ be a real quadratic number field such that $p_1 \equiv 5 \pmod 8$, $q_1, q_2 \equiv 3 \pmod 8$.
 Then, $\#A_1 = \#A_0$ if $\left(\dfrac{q_1q_2}{p_1}\right) = -1$. \end{theorem}